artsvuni/FFKit/README.md

 ![ProductHero preview](FFKit.framer/modules/FFKit/units/ProductHero/preview/ProductHero.gif)

 Unit has a complex interactions.
-Has long desription and product slider.
+Has long description and product slider.
 To enable the long description fade animation this component should have a ScrollComponent as a parent.

 #### Properties ⚙️